GeremiaPompei/sed_analysis_statistics_collection/static/assets/assets/privacyPolicyEng.md

 **Disclaimer for the Non-Use of Personal Data**

 Our platform collects some personal information in order to conduct statistical analyses.
 We consider it essential to inform you that the data provided, including email, biological sex, age, education level, noise sensitivity, use of hearing aids, and hearing difficulties, will be used exclusively for statistical and internal research purposes.
 Here is how we handle this data:
-- Email: Your email will only be used for direct contact purposes related to the research and will not be shared with third parties or used for marketing purposes.
+- Email: Your email will only be used for direct contact purposes related to the research and will NOT be shared with third parties or used for marketing purposes.
-- Biological Sex: This information is collected exclusively for statistical analysis and will not be used for profiling or discrimination purposes.
+- Biological Sex: This information is collected exclusively for statistical analysis and will NOT be used for profiling or discrimination purposes.
 - Age: Your age is requested solely for demographic analysis within the scope of the statistical research.
-It will not be used for commercial or advertising purposes.
+It will NOT be used for commercial or advertising purposes.
 - Education Level: Education level is collected to better understand the background of users for statistical purposes.
-It will not be shared with third parties or used for other purposes.
+It will NOT be shared with third parties or used for other purposes.
 - Noise Sensitivity: This information is collected exclusively for statistical research purposes.
-It will not be used in any other way.
+It will NOT be used in any other way.
 - Hearing Aids: Information about the use of hearing aids is collected for statistical purposes.
-It will not be shared or used for other purposes.
+It will NOT be shared or used for other purposes.
 - Hearing Difficulties: These data are collected for statistical purposes.
-They will not be used for purposes other than those stated.
+They will NOT be used for purposes other than those stated.
 - Acoustically competent technician: These data are collected for statistical purposes.
-They will not be used for purposes other than those stated.
+They will NOT be used for purposes other than those stated.

 **Data Protection**